-One of the biggest challenges for fashion brands has always been to maintain relevance in a rapidly changing industry by consistently engaging with consumers in new and innovative ways.
-Though the mash-up between the gaming and fashion industry is by no means new, the relationship between the two industries has undeniably been growing in recent years.
-Now, from fast-fashion giants to storied luxury houses, everyone wants a piece of the digital pie.
+While the mash-up between the gaming and fashion worlds is by no means new, the relationship between the two industries has undeniably been growing in recent years.
+Now, from fast-fashion giants to storied luxury houses, it seems everyone wants a piece of the digital pie.

 It’s perhaps unsurprising that fashion is embracing the world of gaming and esports (electronic sports) when you look at the size of the industry and the explosive rate at which it’s growing.
 Market analyst firm Newzoo expects the 2020 global games market to generate revenues of 159.3 billion dollars - that’s 9.3 percent more than the prior year.